DuckInTie/Hard_Hat_Safety/README.md

            $DATASET/test/no_hard_hat $DATASET/test_output_no_hard_hat`

 Now, in **jetson-inference/python/training/classification/data/hard_hat**, you should see two new directories named test_output_hard_hat and test_ouput_no_hard_hat.
 Inside, you should see all your tested images and their results.

+In addition, although the model maintained an overall accuracy rate between 88%-92% after 800 epochs of training, it was able to identify 100% of the val images for no_hard_hat and 80% of the val images for hard_hat, so there were 0% false negatives and 20% false positives.

 [View a video explanation here](video link)